trades-construction18 min read

 Metrics That Actually Matter

-- Conversion rate: Percentage of visitors who contact you (aim for 3-5%)
+• Conversion rate: Percentage of visitors who contact you (benchmark against your own site history and traffic quality)

 Problem #7: Outdated or Amateur Design